Cunoniaceae

 The family includes trees and shrubs; most are evergreen but a few are deciduous.
 The leaves are opposite or whorled (alternate in Davidsonia), and simple or compound (pinnate or palmate), with entire or toothed margin, and often with conspicuous stipules (interpetiolar or intrapetiolar).
 The flowers have four or five (rarely three or up to ten) sepals and petals.
 The fruit is usually a woody capsule or a follicle containing several small seeds.

-The family has a rich fossil record in Australia and fossil representatives are known in the Northern Hemisphere.
+The family has a rich fossil record in Australia and fossil representatives are known from the Northern Hemisphere.
 Platydiscus peltatus was found in Upper Cretaceous rocks from Sweden and is likely a member of the Cunoniaceae.
 An earlier possible fossil member is from the Cenomanian.
 Tropidogyne, found in Burmese amber, has flowers that strongly resemble the extant Ceratopetalum.

 Taxonomy

 The genera of the family have been divided into tribes.